The National League West Is A Blob At The Bottom

 Injuries are the bugaboo for any team and this team is no different.
 Closer Kenley Jansen hasn’t looked right, starter Rich Hill is on the 60-day Injury List with a forearm, utility stud Chris Taylor took a heater off the wrist, and now starter Ross Stripling and Kike Hernandez have tweaked…something.

 Still, the Dodgers –post-triage– are still mashing, even as Cody Bellinger slowly comes down to earth.
 He should still hit .300 for the year, but the average has slowly wilted.
 Infielders Justin Turner, Corey Seager and Max Muncy should provide enough consistency while Alex Verdugo and Matt Beaty continue their awesome rookie campaigns.
 They have a big enough lead, they can limp into the playoffs and go far with Clayton Kershaw, Walker Buehler, and Kenta Maeda on the mound.
-It would be nice if they had a catcher who could hit consistently and if Maeda would finally start pounding the long ball (All kidding aside, he actually has been great at the plate: .294 BA with two doubles.)
+It would be nice if they had a catcher who could hit consistently and if Maeda would finally start pounding the long ball (All kidding aside, he actually has been great at the plate: .294 average with two doubles.)

 UPDATE: Cue catcher Will Smith who torched the Nationals for six RBI while going 3-for-3 after his call-up from AAA.